 Perhaps the most obvious downside of living in a home with excess space is the higher cost of utility bills.
 Heating and cooling unused rooms wastes energy, especially in homes with high ceilings where warm air collects above.
 There can be social pressure to furnish empty rooms, too, leading to unnecessary spending on furniture and decor, as well as cleaning and maintenance.

-Psychologically, having too much space can also feel lonely and create guilt about waste.
+Having too much space can also feel lonely and create guilt about waste.
 You might feel pressured to justify the space by entertaining more often.
-Plus, there’s a time cost – searching for items in a bigger space takes longer, and simply moving between rooms eats up more of your day.
+Plus, searching for items in a bigger space takes longer, and simply moving between rooms eats up more of your day.

-Understanding how much time and money your home costs can give you a clearer idea of what you might stand to gain by downsizing.
+Understanding how much time and money your home costs can give you a clearer idea of what you might gain by downsizing.

 3. Declutter room by room

-Even if you’re not sure downsizing is for you, decluttering can be good for us, physically and mentally.
-It can create a calmer environment with fewer distractions, make cleaning easier, and save time on finding things while fostering a sense of control and accomplishment.
+Even if you’re unsure about downsizing, decluttering can be good for us, physically and mentally.
+It can create a calmer environment with fewer distractions, make cleaning easier, and save time finding things while fostering a sense of control and accomplishment.
 It can also show us how to live with less and encourage freer, more flexible living.

 Knowing where to start decluttering can be tricky, so it can help to tackle one drawer, cupboard or room at a time.
 Only got half an hour?
 Why not sort out a drawer in the kitchen?
 Got a free afternoon?
 Why not declutter your bedroom?